Angie55/milestoneFour-chocify/README.md

 - Form to create an account- If valid once submitted it will create a new account for the user who will see the details in their profile page.

+##### Future devs

+- Give the user the option to add an address and phone number as they register for easier checkout.
+They could edit this info in on their Profile page.

 #### Profile

 - Displays current username and email on users account.
 - The form can be used to amend username or email or both.

+##### Future dev
+- Password reset link on this page too.
+- Order displays- This is something I had planned to add so users could see what they had ordered and if had been shipped.
+I added a 'Shipped' Boolean to the order model so an admin could tick it as it would display with the order summery.

 #### Reset password